 Remember that any kind of professional, competitive or racing activities are unlikely to be covered by your travel insurance, but practising your downhill technique for the sheer fun of it is fine.

-5. Glacier skiing and walking
+5. Glacier walking

 Glaciers are without a doubt one of the most magnificent wonders of the natural world and cover vast areas.
 To explore one up-close can take a while due to their immense size, but as long as you go as part of an organised group and don’t stay overnight, you’d be covered to go.